iboucher125/NBodySimulator/README.md

 1. Run nbody.py OR nbody.cu to generate data from the N-body simulation.
 2. Run simulator.py to visualize the simulation.
 3. (Optional) Run evaluate.py to visualize the performance evaluation of the serial and parallel implementations.
+4. (Optional) Run cuda_eval.py to visualize the performance evaluation of nbody_not_opt.cu and nbody.cu.

 ## Components
 **Python**